hawtio/hawtio/docs/GetStarted.md

 ### If you use JBoss AS or Wildfly

 You may have issues with slf4j JARs in WAR deployments on JBoss AS or Wildfly.
-To resolve this you must use <a class="btn" href="https://oss.sonatype.org/content/repositories/public/io/hawt/hawtio-no-slf4j/1.4.2/hawtio-no-slf4j-1.4.2.war">Download hawtio-no-slf4j.war</a>.
+To resolve this you must use <a class="btn-default" href="https://oss.sonatype.org/content/repositories/public/io/hawt/hawtio-no-slf4j/1.4.2/hawtio-no-slf4j-1.4.2.war">Download hawtio-no-slf4j.war</a>.

 See more details [here](http://totalprogus.blogspot.co.uk/2011/06/javalanglinkageerror-loader-constraint.html).